MhtChawla/swiper-cum-carousel/README.md

 # Important

-Swiper made for react native, basically a wrapper to wrap around your components/children & use it as a slider/slideshow/swiper, (e.g. best for onboarding screens).
-It can also be used as carousel displaying multiple components in single view at a time, (e.g. best for product cards of flipkart/ecommerce).
-Thus, 2 in 1 premade swiper cum carousel for ease in React Native. (examples on git repo)
+Basically, ```<SwiperCumCarousel>``` for React Native is a wrapper to wrap around your components/children & convert it into a slider / slideshow/ swiper, (e.g. best for onboarding screens).
+It can also be used as Carousel displaying multiple components in single view at a time, (e.g. product cards of flipkart/ecommerce).
+Thus, 2 in 1 premade swiper cum carousel for ease in React Native. (examples below)

 <div>
   <div style={{flexDirection:'row',alignItems:'center',justifyContent:'center',flex:1}}>